United States congressional delegations from Texas

-These are tables of congressional delegations from the State of Texas to the United States Senate and United States House of Representatives.
+A long history exists of various individuals serving in the congressional delegations from the State of Texas to the United States House of Representatives and the United States Senate, with all of this occurring after Texas as a territory was annexed as a State in December 1845.

-The current deans of the Texas delegation are Representatives Sheila Jackson Lee (TX-18) and Lloyd Doggett (TX-37), having both served in the House since 1995.
+Texas has a total of 38 seats as of 2024.
+The current dean of the Texas delegation is Representative Lloyd Doggett (TX-37) of the Democratic Party.
+He has served in the House since 1995 and is 78 years old.

 Republicans have complete control of the congressional redistricting process in Texas, as any new maps are drawn and passed by the Republican-held state legislature and signed into law by the Republican governor.
+This has resulted in Texas’ maps being a partisan gerrymander, with few competitive districts.

 U.S. House of Representatives

 Current districts and representatives

-The delegation consists of 38 members, with 25 Republicans and 13 Democrats.
+The delegation consists of 38 members, with 25 Republicans, 12 Democrats and 1 vacancy.

 Recent historical district boundaries

 Below is a table of United States congressional district boundary maps for the State of Texas, presented chronologically.
 All 10 redistricting events that took place in Texas in the decades between 1973 and 2013 are illustrated here.

 1845 to 1863: 2 seats

 Upon statehood, Texas was apportioned two seats.